aczietlow/hugo-blog/content/post/hugo-photo-gallery.md

 I typically spend my weekends shooting landscape photography or hacking away my newest side project.
 Trying to start the new year off by killing two birds with one stone, I embarked to build a lightweight lightbox component into my fresh hugo blog.

-I want a reusable component, that once complete will allow me to quickly drop it into a future blog post inorder share a new series of photos.
+I want a reusable component, that once complete will allow me to quickly drop it into a future blog post in order to share a new series of photos.
 Given that I chose Hugo based on the ease of writing content in Markdown, I didn't want to deviate from that paradigm.
 Not wanting to add complex markup with my markdown content files, I quickly landed on implementing new *Shortcodes*.

 *Shortcodes* within Hugo were designed for adding markup rich content within markdown without breaking its simplicity.
-Hugo ships with several simple, common Shortcodes including a Shortcode for highlights, Twitter, Vimneo, and Youtube embeds.
-Below is an example of the included Youtube shortcode.
+Hugo ships with several simple, common Shortcodes including a Shortcode for highlights, Twitter, Vimeo, and YouTube embeds.
+Below is an example of the included YouTube shortcode.

 ```html
     {{</* youtube _X8NzH12INY */>}}